victorcouste/minikube-starburst-demo/README.md

 At the end of the deployment process (around 5 minutes duration), 3 Web user interfaces will open:
 - Starburst Enterprise Insights UI to monitor and query the Starburst cluster (**starburst_service** user)
 - Ranger UI to manage users, roles and permission policies (**admin/RangerPassword1** credentials)
-- Kubernetes dashboard UI to manage applications and the cluster
+- Kubernetes dashboard UI to manage applications deployed and the cluster

 ## Clean

-To delete Helm releases and repositories:
+To delete Helm releases or repositories:
 ```
 helm delete ranger hive starburst-enterprise postgresql
 helm repo remove starburstdata bitnami